-Michael Peters is a Trustee of REAch2 Sussex Academy Trust.
 Michael is currently a Director of Camber Consulting and a successful former Director of Education and Head of Children’s Services with 30 years’ experience working within both public and private sectors.

 With a background in education, Michael has managed public sector organisations with over 800 staff and budgets in excess of £300m.
 He has successfully worked on establishing new unitary authorities and has led organisations to successful inspection outcomes and achievement of major contracts.
 He has successful experience in leading and supporting change and implementation of performance and commercialisation of education and children’s services.

 Michael has significant knowledge of a range of education authorities and systems across the country from large unitary and two tier authorities to the small unitary and academy chains.